You may be able to feel your uterus contract off and on for several days after giving birth. To help ease discomfort:

 Whether your baby was born vaginally or by Cesarean, you will bleed from your vagina.
 This is part of the healing process for your uterus.

 In addition to blood, the flow contains cells your uterus sheds as it gets smaller.
 This flow lasts for several weeks.
 In the beginning it is like a heavy menstrual period.
 It will be red and may contain small clots.
 As the site of the placenta heals, the flow will lessen, turning pink, then brown, and eventually white or clear.

 Six weeks after giving birth, your uterus will be back to its nonpregnant size.

 If you are breastfeeding, your uterus will heal faster.
-The contractions that let down your milk also make your uterus contract.
+The hormones that let down your milk also make your uterus contract.

 If your flow has been pink or brown and then turns bright red again, you have become too active too soon.
 Your body is telling you to slow down.
 You need to lie down and rest.
 If you push yourself too hard in these early weeks, your physical healing will take longer.
 This can mean feeling tired for weeks longer.

 Use maxi pads and change them often.
-Do not use tampons until after your post-birth checkup.
+Do not use tampons until after your postpartum checkup.

 You will probably have your first bowel movement two to three days after giving birth.
 If you have stitches in your perineum (area around your vagina), supporting these stitches with a wad of toilet paper may make that first bowel movement more comfortable.